PDF Generation API with Watermark and Stamp

 How It Works

-The API uses Playwright to launch a headless Chromium browser.
-Depending on the endpoint, it either navigates to a given URL or sets the page content using the provided HTML.Watermark Injection:
+Page Rendering: The API employs Playwright to launch a headless Chromium browser instance.
+Based on the called endpoint, it either navigates to a specified URL or renders content directly from the provided HTML string.

 - Adjusts font size dynamically based on the length of the watermark text.